wolfmathias/wildwish-app/README.md

 # Dependencies

-This app uses the Devise gem for authentication and CanCanCan for authorization.
-Run 'bundle install' to install all dependencies.
+First ensure that Ruby is installed, and that you have the current version of Bundler with 'gem install bundler'.

+To install dependencies, run 'bundle install' in the 'backend' directory.

+# Seed the database

+In the backend directory, run 'rails db:migrate' then 'rails db:seed'.

 # Running

-Run 'Rails server' in the terminal to start the server, and navigate to the port listed to view and interact with the app.
+Run 'rails server' in the terminal to start the server, and navigate to the port listed.
+Resources can be accessed as an API using RESTful routes ('/animals', '/wishes/active', etc)

 # Authors